PhpGt/StyleGuide/directories-files-namespaces/file-casing.md

 + `/var/www/example.com/src/page/blog/index.php`
 + `/var/www/example.com/src/page/items-for-sale.html`

-## Namespace-mapped files and directories must use `UpperCamelCase`.
+## Namespace-mapped files and directories must use `UpperCamelCase`

 All PHP files and directories within the namespace root directory of a project should respect the same casing as the namespaces and class names contained.